vasi786/smartslurmcommands/docs/subcommands/smartcancel_examples.md

   scancel  15858314
   ```
   </details>
-- `smartcancel --state STATE/REASON` -  if you want to cancel the jobs based on which state they are in, or what reason they have in the `squeue` output:
+- `smartcancel --state STATE/REASON` -  if you want to cancel the jobs based on which state they are in, or what reason they have in the `squeue` output.

   As this flag accepts STATE/REASON, you can pass RUNNING or DEPENDENCY as arguments to the flag, which will be used to sorting the jobs.
   <details>
   <summary>example 1</summary>